Nakedim/RACEDAY/README.md

 • participant must register their profile using password,username,email before being allowed to enter event.
 • A participant may enter only one race at a time, as races within an event may take place simultaneously.
 • Each participant's name, surname, age, and location must be stored in the database.
-• Each event can contain multiple races. • Each event must include a title, description, and city must be stored in the database.
+• Each event can contain multiple races.
+• Each event must include a title, description, and city must be stored in the database.
 • Each Event must belong to one category, such as cycling, walking and running.
-• Each event takes place in a specific city
+•  The results of each race needs to be recorded,
+• Each race results must have the following attributes: Position,finishTime RaceID, partipantID

 ERD
 <img width="940" height="952" alt="image" src="https://github.com/user-attachments/assets/af562667-efee-44d9-bc6a-66867a11488e" />